St Brelade

-St Brelade (Jèrriais and Saint Brélade) is one of the twelve parishes of Jersey in the Channel Islands.
-It is around 7 km (Note: Measured from the church to the Royal Square) west of St Helier.
+St Brelade (Jèrriais and Saint Brélade) is one of the twelve parishes of Jersey, in the Channel Islands.
+It is around 7 km (Note: Measured from the church to the Royal Square.) west of St Helier.
 Its population was 11,012 as of 2021.
-The parish's main settlement is St. Aubin.
+The parish's main settlement is St Aubin.

-The parish is the second-largest parish by surface area, covering 7,103 vergées (12.78 km^{2}), which is 11% of the total land surface of the island and it occupies the southwestern part of the island.
-It is the only parish to border only one other parish, St. Peter.
+The parish is the second-largest parish by surface area, covering 7,103 vergées (12.78km^{2}), which is 11% of the total land surface of the island.
+It is the only parish to border only one other, St Peter.

 The parish is largely a suburban commuter area for St Helier, with expansive low rise residential development, especially in the urban area of Les Quennevais.
 However, the parish also has a number of notable natural sites, such as the sand dunes of St Ouen's Bay.

 History

-Its name is derived from a 6th-century Celtic or Welsh "wandering saint" named Branwalator or St. Brelade (also Branwallder, Broladre, Brelodre, Brélade), who is said to have been the son of the Cornish king, Kenen.
+Its name is derived from a sixth-century Celtic or Welsh "wandering saint" named Branwalator or St. Brelade (also Branwallder, Broladre, Brelodre, Brélade), who is said to have been the son of the Cornish king, Kenen.
 He is also said to have been a disciple of Samson of Dol, and worked with this churchman in Cornwall and the Channel Islands.

-The village of St. Aubin is named for St. Aubin, Bishop of Angers in France.
+The town of St. Aubin is named after Albinus of Angers, Bishop of Angers, in France.

 The Jersey parish system has been in place for centuries.
 By Norman times, the parish boundaries were firmly fixed and remain largely unchanged since.

-In 1180 Jersey was divided by the Normans into three ministeria for administrative purposes.
-St. Brelade was part of Crapoudoit: this likely refers to the stream running through St. Peter's Valley.
+In 1180, Jersey was divided by the Normans into three ministeria for administrative purposes.
+St. Brelade was part of Crapoudoit; this likely refers to the stream running through St. Peter's Valley.

-Towards the end of the 18th century, after the Battle of Jersey, trade with the New World from Jersey grew, as did Jersey's shipbuilding industry.
-Jersey has a long tradition of shipbuilding.
-In 1683, the Constable of St. Brelade fined four men living near St. Aubin for cluttering up the road from their houses to Le Boulevard.
+Towards the end of the 18th century, after the Battle of Jersey, trade with the New World grew, as did the island's shipbuilding industry.
+In 1683, the Constable of St. Brelade fined four men living near St Aubin for cluttering up the road from their houses to Le Boulevard.